 Below that, the Overview surface gives you an immediate snapshot: backup status, a row of quick-access tool buttons, and a How to section that pulls in relevant knowledge base articles.

-The quick-access buttons are the detail worth flagging.
+The quick-access buttons are the details worth flagging.
 Staging, PHPMyAdmin, Databases, Logs, and cPanel sitting one click away from the site overview means no digging through the main navigation to reach the tools I use most when managing a live site.

 The WordPress Admin button